fruimundur/workout-tracker/README.md

 The project is built purely with Next.js and styled with Tailwind CSS.
 There is no backend, so localStorage is being used for storing data.

 ***April 18 2023: The functional part of the project is complete, although you might encounter a few little bugs that need to be taken care of.
-The UI design and responsiveness still need a bit of work.***
+The UI design and responsiveness are still a work in progress.***